ibm-cloud-docs/openwhisk/actions_java.md

   ```
 {: codeblock}

-3. Build the Web Action jar by running the following command from the directory `java_example` where the file `build.gradle` is located.
+3. Build the Web Action JAR by running the following command from the directory `java_example` where the file `build.gradle` is located.

   ```bash
   gradle jar
   ```
 {: pre}

-4. Deploy the web action by using the jar `build/libs/java_example-1.0.jar`.
+4. Deploy the web action by using the JAR `build/libs/java_example-1.0.jar`.

   ```bash
   ibmcloud fn action update QRGenerate build/libs/java_example-1.0.jar --main qr.Generate -m 128 --web true